alexyuly/chil/README.md

 ### 2.1 Domain source files

-The optional domain source file for a given component is expressed as a YAML document with a dictionary mapping names of inputs to types of data permitted to be sent to those inputs.
-This forms the *domain* of a component.
-A type of data is defined as a set of values.
-Some types are inherent to Chil, and these types may be referenced in any domain file.
+The domain source file is an optional file with a `.domain` extension.
+It defines the type of data which each input of a given component is allowed to receive.
+These types are checked at compile time.
+They are known as the component *domain*.
+The name of the domain source file is the name of the component for which the domain is defined.

+#### 2.1.1 Domain source file format

+The domain source file is a valid YAML document.
+It contains a dictionary which maps names of input streams to type references.

+#### 2.1.2 Type references

+A *type reference* is a unique keyword which specifies a type of data, which is a given set of values.

+TODO: How to define and import type references?

-#### 2.1.1 Literal values
+##### 2.1.2.1 Literal values

 The simplest type is the type of data which is constrained to a single literal value of any type, expressed as a key-value pair: